 Leverage customer testimonials and case studies

 The human brain prefers happy endings.
-And storytelling can give your audience just that.
+Storytelling in your B2B content marketing can give your audience just that.

 Customer-led storytelling helps to establish credibility.
 It also shows audiences that they can achieve similar results.